isaacwr/pdp-grfko/README.md

 #####Using the app
 1. Click Login
 2. Enter auth code.
-'1234' and '5678' are currently set up; you will only have to do this once.
+'221293' and '1234' are currently set up; you will only have to do this once.
 2. To create new data, either go to '/admin' or go to the developers console and create new entities in the datastore

 #####Design story